vduarte06/mrl-docs/docs/source/_build/html/_sources/reporting.rst.txt

     #Results:
         Respiration: IAH, ODI;
         SleepArchitecture: SleepTime, Arousals, SleepPhases;
-        Movement:
-            LegMovements,
-            'Legs vs Arousals' : correlate(LegMovement, Arousals);
+        LegsvsArousals : correlate(LegMovement, Arousals);
     end

-4.3.
+4.4.
 Conclusions
 ----------------

 A physician will look at the results and make conclusions.

-There are a limited range of diagnosis you can make from a PSG exam.
+There is a limited range of conclusions you can make from a PSG exam.

 In the following example we show how a physician can diagnose a patient with Severe Obstructive Sleep Apnea (OSA) and prescribe Continuous Positive Airway Pressure (CPAP) Therapy.